 The Beets Calvinism Award.
-The late Dr. and Mrs. Henry Beets established a fund, which now amounts to approximately \$1,500, the income from which is used to award a prize or prizes for the best research paper or papers on annually specified themes in Calvinism studies, written by Calvin College students.
+The late Dr. and Mrs. Henry Beets established a fund, the income from which is used to award a \$60 first prize and a \$40 second prize for the best reseach papers on annually specified themes in Calvinism studies, written by Calvin College students.
 The prize or prizes are awarded at the discretion of the Department of Religion and Theology.